Skinningrove Steelworks: History

-In 1945, the works had an output of around 200,000 tons (pig iron) pa, with its main products being angles, and rails.
-In 1947, the company received approval from the Iron and Steel board for a £1.7 million investment into the works, with a new blast furnace and 300 ton open hearth steelmaking plant to be added, together with improvements to equipment intended to increase steel making capacity 40% to over 300,000 tons (pig iron) pa.
+In 1945, the works had an output of around 200,000 tons (pig iron) pa, with its main products being angles and rails.
+In 1947, the company received approval from the Iron and Steel board for a £1.7 million investment in the works, with a new blast furnace and 300-ton open hearth steelmaking plant to be added, together with improvements to equipment intended to increase steelmaking capacity by 40% to over 300,000 tons (pig iron) pa.
 In the same year the Loftus Ironstone Mine was transferred from the parent Pease and Partners to the Skinningrove company.

 In 1951, the works (Skinningrove Iron Co.
 Ltd.) was nationalised into the Iron and Steel Corporation of Great Britain.
 The Pease Partners received £155,850 for the ordinary shares of the company.
 A sinter plant was opened in 1960.
-In 1963, it was taken out of public ownership, acquired by Iron and Steel Investment Ltd., formed by a consortium of steel firms.
+In 1963, it was taken out of public ownership, and acquired by Iron and Steel Investment Ltd., formed by a consortium of steel firms.

 In 1967, British Steel Corporation (BSC) was formed, which had a 90% shareholding in the Skinningrove works.
 From 1967, the process began of rationalising the UK steel industry.
-In October 1971, the blast furnaces ceased operation, with open hearth steelmaking facilities closed soon after; with the works to be supplied with steel from the former Dorman Long works in Lackenby.
+In October 1971, the blast furnaces ceased operation, and open hearth steelmaking closed soon after, with the works being supplied with steel from the former Dorman Long works in Lackenby.
 The workforce was cut to around 400 with c.
 250 redundancies.
 As part of this rationalisation Skinningrove was chosen to specialise in special profiles within BSC.

 A plant of the Caterpillar Inc company was built on former ironworks land adjacent to the mill in 1997, producing track shoes for construction and mining equipment – the mill's product range includes profiles for such equipment.

 The works together with other BSC companies became part of Corus Group plc in 1999, and Tata Steel Europe in 2006.

-In 2016, Tata Europe's long products division, with Scunthorpe Steelworks as the main site, and including the special sections mill at Skinningrove was sold to Greybull Capital.
+In 2016, Tata Europe's long products division, with Scunthorpe Steelworks as the main site, and including the special sections mill at Skinningrove, was sold to Greybull Capital.